mattmassicotte/ConcurrencyRecipes/Recipes/Protocols.md

 ## Non-isolated Protocol

-You have a non-isolated protocol, but need to add conformance to an actor-isolated type.
+You have a non-isolated protocol, but need to add conformance to an MainActor-isolated type.

 ```swift
 protocol MyProtocol {